 Asana is a bit more expensive than Monday, but both offer a free plan for you to get a feel of the platform.
 Admittedly, Asana has a learning curve, so you will want to test it out.

 On the free version, you can collaborate with up to 15 people with access to all the basics.

 With more plan options than Asana, Monday offers a basic plan starting at $8/month, less than Asana’s starting package at $10.99/month.

 Similar to Asana, Monday offers a free plan with limited features so you can get a general feel for the platform.

-Monday on the other hand, offers less total integrations but certainly offers many of the most useful including: Microsoft Teams, Slack, Suite, Adobe Creative Cloud (new), Salesforce, Twilio, Stripe, Facebook Ads, Google Data Studio, WooCommerce, and more.
+Monday, on the other hand, offers fewer total integrations but certainly offers many of the most useful, including Microsoft Teams, Slack, Adobe Creative Cloud, Salesforce, Twilio, Stripe, Facebook Ads, Google Data Studio, WooCommerce, and more.

 Carefully consider the integrations your team needs for the best productivity.

-In the age of increasing considerations for online security and privacy, it is essential to take into account the security features each platforms offer when comparing Asana vs Monday.
+In the age of increasing considerations for online security and privacy, it is essential to take into account the security features each platform offers when comparing Asana vs Monday.

-Asana vs Monday has slightly less certifications, but you can still feel confident that your data and privacy is protected.
-Asana includes SOC, ISO, GDPR, FERPA, CCPA, and GLBA security standards and certifications on their website.
+Asana vs Monday has slightly fewer certifications, but you can still feel confident that your data and privacy are protected.
+Asana includes SOC, ISO, GDPR, FERPA, CCPA, and GLBA security standards and certifications on its website.

 If your team works in the education industry, consider Asana vs Monday as its task management features comply with FERPA (The Family Educational Rights and Privacy Act).